Living in the Past (album): Critical reception

 AllMusic review the collection positively, stating that: "Not only was Ian Anderson writing solid songs every time out, but the group's rhythm section was about the best in progressive rock's pop division.
 Along with any of the group's first five albums, this collection is seminal and essential to any Tull collection, and the only compilation by the group that is a must-own disc."

 Charts

 The album peaked at No. 3 on the Billboard 200 charts and went gold not long after its release.
 The title track from the album became Tull's first top-40 hit in the United States, reaching No. 11, a full three years after it performed well in Britain.
 In UK, the album reached No. 13.
 In Norwegian charts, the album hit No. 5.

 Differences in US version

-The US vinyl version has "Hymn 43" in place of "Locomotive Breath" (both from the Aqualung album).
-It omits "Inside" and "Teacher", which were both on the US Benefit album, replacing them with "Alive and Well and Living in" and "Witch's Promise".
+The US vinyl version has "Alive and Well and Living In" and "Hymn 43" in place of "Inside" and "Locomotive Breath".